Diary Major John Kevin Lloyd - 1942-1945 - Part 4

 Marched through

-Merqui with 500 TORI-KO.
+Muqui with 500 TORI-KO.

 Prisoners behaved splendidly.
-Strolled,
+Thrilled.

-saw temples, mosque, post office,
+Saw temples, mosque, post office,

 Burman army - all boys and